servalproject/batphone/doc/Sensor-Logging-Demo.md

 ============================
 [Serval Project][], November 2012.

-These are instructions for demonstrating the prototype Sensor Logging capability of the [Serval Mesh][] app for Android.
+These are instructions for demonstrating the prototype of the [Serval Project][] sensor logger.

 Overview
 --------